-Tails that are held low is a sign that someone’s feeling insecure or anxious.
-If it starts whipping from side-to-side, kitty’s getting annoyed, the faster that swish-and-flick, the angrier the cat.
+Tails that are held low are a sign that someone’s feeling insecure or anxious.
+If it starts whipping from side to side, the kitty’s getting annoyed, the faster that swish-and-flick, the angrier the cat.

 One more ‘message’ tails tell is if the tail is fully erect and shaking quickly – this can be two things, one is that your cat is very happy to see you.
 The other is if your cat hasn’t been neutered, it could be getting ready to ‘mark’ territory.

 What Does Cat Fur Tell Us About Their Mood?

 Normally if your cat’s fur is flat, smoothed out, he/she is a happy and healthy cat.
 But they also use their fur to make themselves look bigger when they feel threatened by a would-be attacker.